top of page

 We collect your personal information in the following ways:

-2. When you make an appointment through our website or over the phone, you will be required to provide credit card details to secure your appointment.
+• When you make an appointment online or over the phone, credit card details are required to secure your appointment.

 • Your guardian or responsible person;